You probably know that getting a foot massage is a great way to relax.

 Cons: Heating feature doesn’t reach higher temperatures, expensive

-The foot and calf massager from HmRelax has heating, vibration and microsuede fabric for ultimate comfort.
+The Miko foot massager offers heating, vibration and adjustable pressure for ultimate comfort.

-While this product is cheaper than many other foot and calf massagers, its quality is lacking, so it’s not guaranteed to last.
+While this product is slightly cheaper than many other foot and calf massagers, it still packs plenty of features that most others lack.

 Many buyers report enjoying their unit for a little while, before it stopped working in less than a year of use.

-Pros: Includes a remote control for easy access to settings, reflexology pressure nodes, microsuede fabric
+Pros: Includes a remote control for easy access to settings, reflexology pressure nodes, 360 degree adjustable bar, can target many areas such as the foot, calf, leg, ankle and heel.

 6. Human Touch “Sol” Foot & Calf Shiatsu Massager